Learn who to contact regarding the projects listed on this page.

 ---|---|---|---|---|

 Sewer Project Perry Hall Manor | Connecting 104 homes in the Perry Hall Manor area in a long-term project to provide sewer service.
 In September, residents saw topographical and environmental surveyors gathering information for the design phase, which should begin later this year.
-The surveyor work has been completed; more field work is anticipated. | Two years 1.5 years | 100 | |
+The surveyor work has been completed; more field work is anticipated.
+Construction is expected to begin within two years. |

 Project | Description/Updates | Start Date/Duration | Cost | Percent Complete |